WHY VISIT SAUDI ARABIA

-- International Date Festival: In the city of Buraidah, 300 kilometres north of Riyadh, the centre of town is transformed into a vast marketplace for fresh and dried dates, the tasty delicacy of the Arab world.
-Sellers and buyers flock to this renowned city to celebrate the tiny, sweet fruit, and on offer are date-related products, including cookies, jams, and breads.
+- International Date Festival: In the city of Buraidah, 300 kilometers north of Riyadh, the center of town is transformed into a vast marketplace for fresh and dried dates, the tasty delicacy of the Arab world.
+Sellers and buyers flock to this renowned city to celebrate the tiny, sweet fruit, and on offer are date-related products, including cookies, jams, and bread.

 - Taif Rose Festival: Hundreds of thousands of people each year visit the cool and green summer-tourist resort city to enjoy captivating views and celebrate the fruits and flowers that grow in its fertile valley, including more than 200 rose plant varieties.

 - Jeddah Summer Festival: For more than ten years, the Red Sea port town of Jeddah, on the western edge of Saudi Arabia, has hosted a festival that begins with fireworks on the Corniche waterfront, and includes a circus, musical performances, and children’s theatre.

 - King’s Cup Camel Race: Janadriyah begins with an annual camel race in which hundreds of animals and riders compete to win the King’s Cup, with a purse of hundreds of thousands of dollars.
 There are several races on subsequent days that are open to the public.

 HOW TO REACH AND TRAVEL THROUGH SAUDI ARABIA